nurturemassage/nurture-the-couple/services.md

 <img src="https://raw.githubusercontent.com/nurturemassage/nurture-the-couple/master/assets/images/couples%20and%20friends%20massage.jpg">

 ## Couples Honeymoon/Anniversary Package

-##

-This special session includes our Vanilla Rose aromatherapy, deluxe hot towel treatment and rose petals scattered about.

-It does not have to be a special occasion to book this service, but it's perfect for Honeymoons, Babymoons, anniversaries, birthdays, or just time off together!
+This special session includes our Vanilla Rose aromatherapy, deluxe hot towel treatment and rose petals scattered about  It does not have to be a special occasion to book this service, but it's perfect for Honeymoons, Babymoons, anniversaries, birthdays, or just time off together!

 <ul class="dotted-list">